-The attachment patterns we experienced as children impact us in powerful ways throughout our lives.
+The attachment patterns we experience as children impact us in powerful ways throughout our lives.
 Understanding our attachments to our parents or other influential caretakers can offer us incredible insight into why we live our lives today the way we do, and particularly, how we operate in our relationships.
 Our earliest relationships served as models for how we expect the world to work and how we anticipate others will behave.
 Without realizing it, we’re drawn to recreate these old patterns and dynamics from our past in the present.
 If we experienced an insecure (avoidant, ambivalent, or disorganized) attachment pattern, we are more likely to re-experience insecurity in our closest relationships, especially with romantic partners and with our own children.

 Many of us who experienced an insecure attachment pattern early in life will go on to unwittingly recreate strained, hurtful, or painful experiences in later relationships.
 Because our attachment models left us feeling insecure and insensitive to ourselves, we may not have made the best choices in terms of who we’ve selected as partners.
 We often choose people with whom we can reenact relationship dynamics from our past, or we distort or provoke them to recreate the familiar emotional climate in which we grew up.